 I am a writer, designer, and storyteller.

-I started my career in psychology, and then studied landscape architecture.
+I started my career in psychology, and then studied landscape architecture at Penn Design.

 I worked for 5 years designing beautiful places in the world with SWA Group in Sausalito, California.